 Tips and Tricks

 When using floss, be sure to separate every strand and then put it back together with however many strands you need.
 This will help them lay nicer.
 There is a really fun floss separator you will want to try.
 (It is so much neater than sticking one end of the thread in your mouth.)
-Simply cut your thread to the desired length, attach the clip to one end of the floss, rest the separator on a surface, simply grasp the strands to be separated in one hand and the remaining strands in the other, and then suspend the weighted puffin and slowly separate your hands until the strands are separated!
-This Rustic heart Puffin (380-670-0002) is embellished with a beautiful handmade work of art.
-Measures 4.5″ x 3.5″.
+Simply cut your thread to the desired length, attach the clip to one end of the floss, rest the separator on a surface, simply grasp the strands to be separated in one hand and the remaining strands in the other, and then suspend the weighted part and slowly separate your hands until the strands are separated!
+These strand separators are embellished with beautiful handmade works of art.
 These lovely adornments are fashioned of copper, brass, and nickel by local artisans in a small village in Thailand where project proceeds contribute to the health, education and welfare of their community.

 If you are using blending filament or combining floss colors, a laying tool will help to position the threads for the best effect.
 The most popular one is the Best Laying Tool (BLT) (6739).

 One of the most critical steps in counted cross-stitch is accurate counting.
 Nothing is more frustrating but to think you have counted correctly only to find out you are off by two stitched.
 I have talked to stitchers who swear that their stitching time (and frustration level) is significantly reduced when they take the time to stitch the grid first.
 A very easy-to-use solution is Easy-Count Guideline (7140).
 This is a 100% nylon thread with 100 yards per spool.
 You stitch a grid on your fabric, usually in 10-count squares.
 Most patterns are designed with a 10-count grid visible o the pattern, so it gives you a quick way to verify you are in the right spot.